stack-rs/rattan/guide/src/ref/packet-log.md

 protocol "LH.length:12,LH.ty.:4,GPH.length:8,GPH.ac.:4,GPH.ty.:4,GP.timestamp:32,GP.length:16,Flow Index:16,Relative Offset to Chunk:24,Record.len:8"
 ```

-The `GP` and `GPH` files has the same meaning as the non-raw Genreal Packet Entries.
+The `GP` and `GPH` files have the same meaning as those in non-raw Genreal Packet Entries.
 For raw General Packet Entries, `GPH.ty` could be one of:

 - `GPH.ty` = 1, for raw packet logs with raw L3 and L4 headers (`raw-ip`).